Nickel

 All

 Exaton Ni56 is a low carbon nickel-chrome-molybdenum alloy of type alloy C-276.
 It is a versatile alloy with excellent wet corrosion resistance in oxidizing and especially in reducing media.
-However, in oxidizing chloride containing environments alloy UNS N06022 (2.4602) is preferred where Exaton Ni54 is a better matching welding consumable.
+However, in oxidizing chloride containing environments alloy UNS N06022 (2.4602) is preferred where Exaton Ni56 is a better matching welding consumable.
 Applications for Exaton Ni56 are found in aggressively corrosive media such as chemical processing plants, pollution control, pulp and paper production, waste treatment and for the recovery of sour natural gas.
-Exaton Ni56 is used for joining alloy UNS N10276 (2.4819) and other nickel-chrome-molybdenum alloys.
-Exaton Ni56 is used for joining and overlay welding with TIG.
+Exaton Ni56 is used for joining and overlay welding with MIG/MAG, plasma and hot wire TIG and mechanized TIG.
+Typical alloys are UNS N10276 (2.4819) and other nickel-chrome-molybdenum alloys.
 It can also be used for dissimilar metal joining of nickel alloys, stainless steels and low-alloy steels.
 Applications for Exaton Ni56 are found in cryogenics, components in pulp and paper plants such as bleaching vessels, flue gas scrubber systems, components in sour-gas service, sulphuric acid coolers, chlorine gas, hypochlorite and chlorine dioxide atmosphere.
 Exaton Ni56 is also used in combustion-resistant components for high pressure oxygen service.

 Classification